MarshallGarey/slurm-multicluster-dev/README.md

 three clusters in Slurm.

 ## Setup
-Create a directory for this repository:
+Create a directory for this repository.
+For example:

 `/home/username/slurm/dir_name/`

 ### Clone this repo
-Clone this repository inside of the directory that was just created:
+Clone this repository inside of the directory that was just created, and name this repository "install":

     git clone git@github.com:MarshallGarey/slurm-multicluster-dev.git install

 ### Initialize everything:
-  * Open init.conf with your favorite text editor.
+  * Open init.conf.
 Set the variables.
   * (Optional) Install [direnv](https://direnv.net/):
     * Install direnv with a package manager (e.g. sudo apt install direnv).
     * [Hook](https://direnv.net/docs/hook.html) direnv to your shell by following the directions on that website.
   * (Optional) Download [make.py](https://gitlab.com/SchedMD/support/scripts/-/raw/master/make.py)
     and add it to your path. `make.py` builds Slurm a lot faster than `make -j`.
-  * Run ./setup.sh
+  * Run ./init.sh

-That's all you need to do!
-The following sections explain how this process works in detail.

-#### Slurm Configuration:
-Open init.conf with your favorite text editor.
-Set the variables.
-These values will be placed in various by init\_conf\_files.sh. init.sh will clone Slurm in the parent directory of this repository.

-#### How to build:
-Assuming the parent directory of this repository is "master":

-    cd build
-    ../../slurm/configure --prefix=/home/marshall/slurm/master/install --enable-developer --enable-multiple-slurmd --disable-optimizations --with-pam_dir=/home/marshall/slurm/master/install/lib
-    make.py --with-all
-    cd ..
-    ./setup_bin.sh
+### Tools to speed up compilation

 I build with
 [make.py](https://gitlab.com/SchedMD/support/scripts/-/raw/master/make.py),